Credentialing Services

 Credentials Verification Organization

-In other words, a CVO is a third party you can turn to for help with the credentialing process.
-They make money by providing the medical credentialing service for you, so your facility can focus on daily operations.
+In other words, a CVO is a third party you can turn to for help with the medical credentialing process.
+They make money by providing the medical credentialing service for you, so your healthcare professionals can focus on daily operations.
 CVOs can often fulfill your credentialing needs more completely, accurately, and quickly than an in-house team member who’s also balancing patient care.

 Privileges